muppet9010/factorio-coin-generation/README.md

 ---------------

 - A bounty is paid for the killing of the biters and their bases, with different values for players and turrets.
+- To disable the feature set the nest value and multipliers all to 0.
+To use the feature have one or more settings at a non 0 value.
 - The biter & worm coin value is based on enemy health and scales logarithmically to slower increase with further health gain.
 Small biter is ~1 coin, large is ~4 and a behemoth is ~7 coins.
 Partial coin values are handled by chance.
 You can control a multiplier on this.
 - Biter nest is a static coin value.
 - Option to set turret coin value as a multiplier of player in fractions, i.e. 0.1